-In fulfilling its mission, the CEPS WeB will build sustainable partnerships between its members and with key stakeholders at the national, regional, and EU level.
-Building on its comparative regional research, the CEPS WeB will support regional policy dialogue focusing on best case practices and fostering healthy competition between these six countries.
+In fulfilling its mission, the CEPS WeB built sustainable partnerships between its members and with key stakeholders at the national, regional, and EU level.
+Building on its comparative regional research, the CEPS WeB supported regional policy dialogue focusing on best case practices and fostering healthy competition between these six countries.

-CEPS WeB long-term objective is to develop into an independent centre for excellence with a wide network of regional and international experts and own operational structures.
+CEPS WeB long-term objective was to develop into an independent centre for excellence with a wide network of regional and international experts and own operational structures.

 By 2025, the CEPS WeB envisions to be the leading independent regional centre that provides cutting edge research on policymaking.